 Purdue University Army ROTC History

-In June of 1916, Battery B, from Purdue University mobilized under the call of President Woodrow Wilson.
+In 1902, Captain Ira Reeves, Professor of Military Science, reorganized the now 419-man corps into 2 battalions of infantry, 1 battery of artillery, a company of engineers, a signal corps detachment, a hospital corps detachment, and a 40-piece band.
+Around this time the battery of artillery became a part of the Indiana Militia.
+In June of 1916, this battery, Battery B of the Indiana Field Artillery, mobilized under the call of President Woodrow Wilson for service in the Mexican Border War.
 They Reported to Fort Benjamin Harrison on June 23rd with five officers and 139 men.
 They left Fort Benjamin Harrison for the Texas border on July 6th, and went into camp at Llano Grande, TX.
 They were there until September 28th when they returned to Ft.
 Benjamin Harrison and were mustered out of Federal Service.
 Most of the men returned to Purdue University and continued their duties.
 The Armory also burned down in this year and was rebuilt and completed in 1918.

 The Army has a long and proud presence at Purdue University that will no doubt continue for many more years to come.

 For more information on Purdue Army ROTC History, we have provided an informational PowerPoint Slideshow.